Fannon/u-he-preset-randomizer/README.md

 # u-he-preset-randomizer

 Create random [u-he](https://u-he.com/) synth presets through randomization and merging of your existing presets.
+In theory it should work with all u-he synths, but so far I haven't tested this (also, I don't own all of them).

 This is only a MVP, with limited functionality:
 * Generate fully random presets based on real values in your preset library